-A conversation with the surf-pop family band fronted by superstar model Lucky Blue for our forthcoming Cadence Issue
+A conversation with the surf-pop family band fronted by superstar model Lucky Blue for our Cadence Issue

-I’ve driven through a downpour to meet the atomics, a surf-rock band comprised of model siblings with a particularly sunny disposition.
+I’ve driven through a downpour to meet The Atomics, a surf-rock band comprised of model siblings with a particularly sunny disposition.
 The twanging guitar and driving drums would be at home at any ’60s beach party.
 Despite growing up in Utah, The Atomics look as though they’ve lived at the beach their whole lives.
 Bass player Pyper America tells me their father, who gave them each an instrument one fateful Christmas and taught them how to play, “would always play in surf rock bands.”
 Guitarist Daisy Clementine admits that this “definitely drew us to living in California.”

 Coming from a long tradition of suspiciously genuine family bands, The Atomics are sunny people, even during stormier times in their lives.
 As I dry off and we settle into some couches, vocalist Queen Starlie tells me, “I always want to make people feel really, really, really loved, like they’re the most important person.
 I think that’s a really cool thing and hopefully I do it sometimes.”

-In many ways The Atomics seem like a comforting throwback, from both a retro surf-rock sound to the charming yet antiquated notion of a family band.
+In many ways, The Atomics seem like a comforting throwback, from both a retro surf-rock sound to the charming yet antiquated notion of a family band.
 Indeed, they are almost like some sort of a millennial Osmond family, though perhaps even better looking, with less bell bottoms and orders of magnitude more selfies.
 The aesthetics might be different, but at their core the Smith family is clearly close-knit.
 Unusually so perhaps, when considered beside archetypal stage families like The Jackson Five, they’re even “super close” with their parents, Queen Starlie says.
 Seconding, Lucky Blue adds, “They’re rad.”
 He perceives that, “We’re all just pushing each other to do bigger and better things.”

 Lucky Blue, drummer and Elle Style Award’s 2016 Male Model of The Year, mentions potential plans for “world domination.”
 And tongue-in-cheek or otherwise, they don’t seem too far-fetched given the stratospheric social media profile of each member.
 Eighteen-year-old Lucky alone already has almost three million Instagram followers, the keenest of whom call themselves ‘Lucky Charms.’